rejanirajesh/Login-form/README.md

 # Login-form
 Login and Registration form using java

-Used:
+# Used:
   Java JDK 8
+    and
    MySQL